This article explores Bitcoin’s civil war that has been polarizing the community for years and what the future holds for Bitcoin.

 Implications For Bitcoin

 It’s hard to say what will happen, but this will decide Bitcoin’s future.
 There are even initiatives proposed by other major entities to have a third solution, which will complicate things.
 Given the tension and polarity, I foresee to see how this would positively affect the market.
 Even in Ethereum’s hardfork where there was a consensus from everyone in the community to hardfork, there are still those that didn’t upgrade their software and thus resulted in an alternative chain called Ethereum Classic (ETC).
 In Bitcoin’s case, the confusion and polarization can adversely affect Bitcoin’s future and price.
-(Read also: When Trust is No Longer an Issue)
+(Read also: Guide to Blockchain Scalability: Bitcoin Scalability Problem and Effects)

 Ethereum’s hard fork back in 2016 crashed its price by more than 60% (from a high of $21 to $7!).
 If Bitcoin were to hardfork, the effect may be similar to the crash that happened to Ethereum.
 Therefore, I would strongly recommend you to not hold any Bitcoin until everything is settled.